manoaclubroom/manoaclubroom.github.io/index.md

 $ meteor npm run start
 ```

-The application will appear at [http://localhost:3000](http://localhost:3000).
+The application should appear at [http://localhost:3000](http://localhost:3000).

 # Application Design